Table of Contents

 What is Cork Leather?

-The appearance and texture and qualities of Cork Leather
+The Appearance, Texture and Qualities of Cork Leather

 Cork leather has a smooth, shiny finish, an appearance which improves over time.
 It is water resistant, flame resistant and hypoallergenic.
 Fifty per cent of the volume of cork is air and consequently products made from cork leather are lighter than their leather counterparts.
 The honeycomb cell structure of cork makes it an excellent insulator: thermally, electrically and acoustically.
 The high friction coefficient of cork means that it is durable in situations where there is regular rubbing and abrasion, such as the treatment we give our purses and wallets.
 The elasticity of cork guarantees that a cork leather article will retain its shape and because it does not absorb dust it will remain clean.
 Like all materials, the quality of cork varies: there are seven official grades, and the best quality cork is smooth and without blemish.